robert/robert.github.com/_posts/2020-04-27-how-does-a-tcp-reset-attack-work.md

 `max_acked_seq_no` is the maximum sequence number that the receiver has sent an `ACK` for.
 It is the maximum sequence number that the sender knows that the receiver has received successfully.
 Since the sender is only allowed to have `window_size` unacknowledged bytes in-flight, the maximum sequence number that it can send is `max_acked_seq_no + window_size`.

 Because of this, the TCP specification decrees that the receiver should ignore any data that it receives with sequence numbers outside its acceptable window.
-For example, if a receiver has acknowledged all bytes up to 150,000, and its window size is 30,000, then the receiver will accept any data with a sequence number between 150,000 and (150,000 + 30,000 = 180,000).
+For example, if a receiver has acknowledged all bytes up to 15,000, and its window size is 30,000, then the receiver will accept any data with a sequence number between 15,000 and (15,000 + 30,000 = 45,000).
 By contrast, the receiver will completely ignore data with a sequence number outside this range.
 If a segment contains some data that is within its window, and some that is outside, then the data inside the window will be accepted and acknowledged, but the data outside it will be dropped.
 Note that we are still ignoring the possibility of *selective `ACK`s*, which we touched on briefly at the start of this post.

 For most TCP segments, this rule gives the range of acceptable sequence numbers.
 However, as previously noted, the restrictions on `RST` segments are even stricter than those for normal, data-transmission, segments.
 As we will soon see, this is in order to make a type of TCP reset attack called a *blind TCP reset attack* more difficult.

 ### Acceptable sequence numbers for `RST` segments

-Normal segments are accepted if they have a sequence number anywhere between the next expected sequence number and the next expected sequence number plus the window size.
+Normal segments are accepted if they have a sequence number anywhere between the next expected sequence number and that number plus the window size.
 However, `RST` packets are only accepted if they have a sequence number *exactly equal* to the next expected sequence number.
-Consider once again our previous example, in which the receiver has sent an acknowledgement number of 150,000.
-In order to be accepted, a `RST` packet must have a sequence number of exactly 150,000.
-If the receiver receives a `RST` segment with a sequence number that is not exactly 150,000, it will not accept it.
+Consider once again our previous example, in which the receiver has sent an acknowledgement number of 15,000.
+In order to be accepted, a `RST` packet must have a sequence number of exactly 15,000.
+If the receiver receives a `RST` segment with a sequence number that is not exactly 15,000, it will not accept it.

 <img src="/images/tcp-acceptable-sns.jpg" />